 Yes, but you must complete a non-CUNY Permit Application.
-You can download it from our website here: Download a non-CUNY permit application..
+You can download it from our website here: Download a non-CUNY permit application (pdf).

-If you need to take time off, you must drop your classes online through CUNYfirst or can visit the Registrar’s Office to complete and submit a course drop request form.
+If you need to take time off, you must drop your classes online through CUNYfirst.
 Please check our Academic Calendar for liability/refund periods.
-When you are ready to resume your studies, you must go to the Registrar’s Office (Room S-315) to complete an Application for readmission if you missed an entire semester otherwise there is no need to file an application for readmission if you return the following semester.
+When you are ready to resume your studies, complete an Application for readmission if you missed an entire semester otherwise there is no need to file an application for readmission if you return the following semester.
 Click here for more information on withdrawing from the college.

-You may pick up a change of major form from the Registrar’s Office, Academic Advisement-Transfer Center, or download it from our web site.
-If downloading from our website, ensure you complete both pages.
-The form requires both a Advisor/Counselor and a chairperson’s signature, therefore you must come to BMCC to complete the process.
+You may pick up a change of major form from the Panther Station, Academic Advisement-Transfer Center, or download it from our web site.
+The form requires an Advisor/Counselor or a chairperson’s signature, therefore you must come to BMCC to complete the process.
 Download a Change of Major form.